-About the SRCD 2023 Biennial Meeting Invited Program
+About the #SRCD25 Invited Program

-SRCD's invited program for the 2023 Biennial Meeting will highlight research, policy, and practice in child development.
-The Program Committee:
+SRCD's invited program for the 2025 Biennial Meeting will highlight integrative research, policy, and practice in child development.
+The Program Co-Chairs and the program committee

-- a) considered the broad map of developmental science, practice, and policy with the aim of representing key areas of interest for the entire Society, - took steps to coordinate with caucuses, committees, consortia, and SRCD staff to solicit recommendations for the invited program, and - c) reviewed feedback from past meetings to identify areas of growth for the 2021 meeting.

-The Invited Program aims to be transdisciplinary, inclusive, and accessible in many ways.
-Special considerations include highlighting research connecting child development to current affairs such as the climate crisis and displacement.
-The Invited Program Co-chairs sought to prioritize diversity broadly, including topics, local and international representation, interdisciplinarity, and speakers' positionality.
-We sought to develop a program that reflects the multiple interests and professional goals of our scientific community.
+- a) considered the broad map of developmental science, practice, and policy with the aim of representing key areas of interest for the Society; - solicited recommendations from SRCD membership and staff and had one-on-one conversations with chairs of all SRCD caucuses, lead editors of all SRCD journals, and Chairs/co-chairs of all relevant SRCD governance committees; and - c) reviewed feedback from past meetings to identify areas of growth for the 2025 meeting. - d) The Invited Program Co-Chairs aim to emphasize the integrative nature of the field of child development by showcasing diversity in topics, disciplines, and member representation.
+We seek to build a program that reflects the multiple interests and professional goals of our scientific community.

-Submission Guidelines for the SRCD 2023 Biennial Meeting
+Submission Guidelines for the SRCD 2025 Biennial Meeting

-Members and Nonmembers are limited to Two Presenting Roles.

-2. Presenting Roles are:

-- a.
-Presenting Author of an Individual Poster or Paper - b.
+- 1. Members and Nonmembers are limited to Two Presenting Roles. - 2.
+Presenting Roles are: - a.
+Presenting Author of an Individual Poster - b.
 Presenting Author of a Paper in a Paper Symposium - c.
 Moderator of a Conversation Roundtable - d.
 Panelist in a Conversation Roundtable - e.
 Organizer of a Professional Development Session - f.
 Presenter in a Professional Development Session - g.
 The roles of Chair and Discussant do not count as presenting roles; however, these roles are protected from schedule conflicts. - h.
-The role of Flask Talk symposium moderator does not count as presenting role; however, these roles are protected from schedule conflicts. - i.
 Any role in the SRCD Invited Program Sessions does not count as a presenting role; however, these roles are protected from schedule conflicts.